Terms of Service

 - 11 final provisions

-(2) If the customer is a businessman, a legal entity under public law or a special fund under public law, the place of jurisdiction for all disputes arising from contractual relationships between the customer and the provider is the provider's headquarters in Würzburg (Bavaria).
+(2) If the customer is a merchant, a legal entity under public law or a special fund under public law, the place of jurisdiction for all disputes arising from contractual relationships between the customer and the provider is the provider's headquarters in Würzburg (Bavaria).

 (3) The contract remains binding in its remaining parts even if individual points are legally ineffective.
 In place of the ineffective points, the statutory provisions apply, if they exist.
-If this would represent an unreasonable hardship for one of the contracting parties, however, the contract as a whole becomes ineffective.
+If this would represent an unreasonable hardship for one of the contracting parties, the contract as a whole becomes ineffective.

 (4) In the event of deviations between the German and English versions of the General Terms and Conditions, the German version is decisive.